The Importance of Sleep and Why We Need More of It

 PNI researchers have discovered that pro-inflammatory cytokines contribute to both fatigue and sleep disturbances.
 One of the questions that PNI researchers have struggled with is what comes first?

-The sleep disturbance which causes a general decline in immune health and triggers the release of pro-inflammatory cytokines, or other pro-inflammatory factors that impact the immune system which create the sleep disturbance.
+The sleep disturbance that causes a general decline in immune health and triggers the release of pro-inflammatory cytokines, or other pro-inflammatory factors that impact the immune system that create the sleep disturbance?

 Researchers found that Cognitive Behavioral Therapy (CBT) reduced levels of pro-inflammatory cytokines and gene expression.
 CBT involved multiple components of behavioral intervention by providing sleep education, strengthening associations between bed and sleep, and specific therapy for anxiety-provoking beliefs about sleep.